 Archiving of research documents

-As a researcher, you will generally always be the one who best understands your material, and therefore it is also important that you describe, sort, label and name your documents in a way that is understandable even to an outsider.
-For electronic documents, it is important always to include metadata.
+As a researcher, you are the one who best understands your material, and therefore it is also important that you describe, sort, label and name your documents in a way that is understandable even to an outsider.
+Bear in mind that a future researcher, administrator or archivist should be able to understand your descriptions.

 Read more about the naming of files and metadata on the page Electronic archiving.